Inquiry Into Amazon.com's Competitor Dynamics In Broadline Retail Industry - Amazon.com (NASDAQ:AMZN)

 -

-The stock's Price to Earnings ratio of 34.61 is lower than the industry average by 0.79x, suggesting potential value in the eyes of market participants.
+The Price to Earnings ratio of 33.95 is 0.77x lower than the industry average, indicating potential undervaluation for the stock.

 -